 - Eligible students will have been accepted to a Lawrence-affiliated or sponsored international off-campus study program.

-- Merit considerations will be based upon the follow-up project proposal submitted with the application.
-All recipients of the Helen Barr Rudin Student Study-Travel Abroad Grant are required to commit to service to the Off-Campus Programs office through an independently designed project that will bring some aspect of their international education experience back to the Lawrence community and/or to promote off-campus study.
+- All recipients of the Helen Barr Rudin Student Study Abroad Grant are required to commit to service to the Off-Campus Programs office through an independently designed project that will bring some aspect of their international education experience back to the Lawrence community and/or to promote off-campus study.
 More information about the follow-up service project can be found here.

 - The application deadline for 2016-17 Barr Rudin Study Abroad Grant is May 9, 2016 and must be submitted by 5pm on the deadline.
 Late applications will not be considered.